Tuntange

 Tuntange (/fr/; Tënten; Tüntingen) is a small town in western Luxembourg, in the canton of Mersch.
-As of 2024, it had a population of 1,364.
+As of 2025, it had a population of 1,370.

-Until 31 December 2017, it was a commune.
-On 1 January 2018, the commune was merged with Boevange-sur-Attert to form the new commune of Helperknapp.
+Until 31 December 2017, Tutange was a separate commune.
+On 1 January 2018, it merged with Boevange-sur-Attert to form the new commune of Helperknapp.

 Former commune

 The former commune consisted of the villages: